tpeterka/cian2/README.md

 - k = target k value (radix for k-ary reduction)
 - avg_elems = average number of elements per ray.
 Each element is one floating-point value in this test.
-Even though the number of elements per ray is given as a constant, the proxuy app is constructed to not assume a constant value.
+Even though the number of elements per ray is given as a constant, the proxy app is constructed to not assume a constant value.
 In other words, the number of elements in each ray is communicated before the actual elements are communicated.